Monday, 22 June 2015

 On either side were smooth fields, but the canal itself had the usual guard of honour of tall, straight trees.

-We had to turn off because we had not been able to find anywhere on the canal to spend the night until Venarey, which was more than a day’s walk from Pouilly.
+We had to turn off because we had not been able to find anywhere on the canal to spend the night between Pouilly and Venarey, which was more than a day’s walk.

 Our idea was to go to the camping ground at Vitteaux, and rejoin the canal the next morning.